bxdoan/bxdoan/README.md

 <div align="center">

-> If you don’t like your destiny, don’t accept it.
-Instead, have the courage to change it the way you want it to be.
+> I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.

-> — Naruto Uzumaki —
+> — Maya Angelou —

 </div>